 The mountains in this region did not look like what I typically think of a mountain.
 They didn’t have jagged peaks and long, sloped sides.

 Instead, the tops were plateaus (or “gentle rolling peaks”), and the sides were very steep.
 Often, they were sheer vertical faces.

 As for bodies of water, the water in this region takes on many forms: waterfalls, rivers, lakes, fjords, inlets, and the ocean.

 The one form of water everyone travels to Norway to see is, of course, the fjords.

-A fjord is a long, narrow body of water, created by a glacier(s), that reaches far inland.
-I didn’t know this until our fjord safari on Hardangerfjord but fjords are super deep and they tend to be the deepest the farther inland it goes, which seems backward, doesn’t it?
+A fjord is a long, narrow body of water created by a glacier(s) that reaches far inland.
+I didn’t know this until our fjord safari on Hardangerfjord, but fjords are super deep, and they tend to be the deepest the farther inland it goes, which seems backward, doesn’t it?

 We stayed at a hotel on Hardangerfjord for three nights in the middle of our vacation.
 Hardangerfjord is the second-longest fjord in Norway and the third (or fifth, depending on the resource) longest fjord in the world.
 The fjords that beat Hardangerfjord are Scoresby Sund in Greenland and Sognefjord in Norway.

-Now imagine a body of water that is 111 miles long (and extremely wide) separating two pieces of land and how a person gets from one side of the water to the other in a car.
+Now imagine a body of water 111 miles long (and extremely wide) separating two pieces of land and how a person gets from one side of the water to the other in a car.
 It’s unrealistic that the person will drive to the end of the fjord, loop around it, and drive back on the other side in the direction they just came from, right?